Koopman Kernel Regression: Learning Guarantees

 \subsection{Consistency}

-Although well-established in most function approximation settings \cite{Caponnetto2007OptimalAlgorithm,Carmeli2006VectorTheorem,Carmeli2010VectorUniversality}, the setting of LTI predictor learning is void of consistency guarantees.
-Here we use a definition of universal consistency from \cite{Caponnetto2008UniversalKernelsb} that describes the uniform convergence of the learned function to the target function as the sample size goes to infinity for any compact input space $\Set{X}$ and every target function $q\!: \Set{X} \rightarrow C(\Set{X})$.
-The existing convergence results for LTI predictors \cite{Korda2018OnOperator} are in the sense of strong operator topology --- allowing the existence of empirical eigenvalues that are not guaranteed to be close to the ones of the operator even with increasing data.
+Although well-established in most function approximation settings \cite{Caponnetto2007OptimalAlgorithm,Carmeli2006VectorTheorem,Carmeli2010VectorUniversality}, the setting of Koopman-based LTI predictor learning for nonlinear systems is void of consistency guarantees.
+Here we use a definition of universal consistency from \cite{Caponnetto2008UniversalKernelsb} that describes the uniform convergence of the learned function to the target function as the sample size goes to infinity for any compact input space $\Set{X}$ and every target function $q\! \in \!
+C(\Set{X})$.
+The existing convergence results for Koopman-based LTI predictors \cite{Korda2018OnOperator} are in the sense of strong operator topology --- allowing the existence of empirical eigenvalues that are not guaranteed to be close to true ones even with increasing data \cite{Rosenfeld2022}.
 This lack of spectral convergence has a cascaded effect in Koopman operator regression as, in turn, the convergence of eigenfunctions and mode coefficients is not guaranteed.
-In our function approximation approach, the convergence of modes is replaced by the convergence of eigenfunctions, and convergence of spectra is replaced by the convergence of \eqref{eq:Rollout} to the mode decomposition operator $\bm{\mathrm{\Gamma}}\hat{\bm{\phi}} \rightarrow M$. \begin{restatable}[Universal consistency]{theorem}{universalConsistency} Consider a universal kernel $\bm{K}$ \eqref{eq:KEIGKernTrajDT2} and a data distribution supported on $\Set{X}_\trajH \tsgn{\times} \Set{Y}_\trajH$.
-Then, as $N \rightarrow \infty$, $\|M \tsgn{-}\bm{\mathrm{\Gamma}}\hat{\bm{\phi}}\|_{\Set{Y}_\trajH} \rightarrow 0$ and $\|\phi_{\deig_j}\tsgn{-}\hat{\phi}_{\deig_j}\|_{\Set{Y}_\trajH} \rightarrow 0, \forall j{=} {1},{\dots},{{D}}$. \end{restatable} {
+Here, the convergence of modes is replaced by the convergence of eigenfunctions, and convergence of spectra is replaced by the convergence of \eqref{eq:Rollout} to the mode decomposition operator $\hat{M}\equiv\bm{\mathrm{\Gamma}}\hat{\bm{\phi}} \rightarrow M\!\equiv\!\bm{\mathrm{\Gamma}}{\bm{\phi}}$ with the estimate denoted by $\hat{(\cdot)}$. \begin{restatable}[Universal consistency]{theorem}{universalConsistency} Consider a universal kernel $\bm{K}$ \eqref{eq:KEIGKernTrajDT2} and a data distribution supported on $\Set{X}_\trajH \tsgn{\times} \Set{Y}_\trajH$.
+Then, as $N \rightarrow \infty$, $\|M \tsgn{-}\hat{M}\|_{\Set{Y}_\trajH} \rightarrow 0$ and $\|\phi_{\deig_j}\tsgn{-}\hat{\phi}_{\deig_j}\|_{\Set{Y}_\trajH} \rightarrow 0, \forall j{=} {1},{\dots},{{D}}$. \end{restatable} {